Presidential Initiative for Artificial Intelligence and Computing (Pakistan)

 The Presidential Initiative for Artificial Intelligence and Computing (PIAIC) was launched by the President of Pakistan, Dr. Arif Alvi, to promote education, research and business opportunities in Artificial Intelligence, Blockchain, Internet of Things, and Cloud Native Computing.
 The initiative comes in a bid to enable Pakistan in making an imprint on the world’s path towards the Fourth Industrial Revolution.
 It aims to transform the fields of education, research, and business in Pakistan.
-President Dr. Arif Alvi had launched PIAIC to reshape Pakistan by revolutionising education, research and businesses through introducing latest cutting-edge technologies.
+President Dr. Arif Alvi had launched PIAIC.

 Available Programs

-PIAIC is currently offering following of the high end technologies:
+PIAIC is currently offering following of the technologies: